SuiyunCloud/03Bigdata/Kinesis.md

   Data source can be a producer application or a Kinesis stream.
 It can use Glue to covert the record format.

 # Kinesis Data Analytics
-With Amazon Kinesis Data Analytics for SQL Applications, you can process and analyze streaming data using standard SQL.
+With Kinesis Data Analytics for SQL Applications, you can process and analyze streaming data using standard SQL.
 Data sources can be Kinesis data stream, Kinesis Data Firehose delivery stream.
-Destination can be Amazon Kinesis Data Firehose (Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk), AWS Lambda, and Amazon Kinesis Data Streams as destinations.
+Destination can be Kinesis Data Firehose (S3, Redshift, Elasticsearch Service, and Splunk), Lambda, and Kinesis Data Streams as destinations.